SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

    -  *Atmospheric transmission threshold*: Transmission values below this threshold are not considered when making the spatial profile.
       Values are 0-1.

+   -  *Simulate calibrations*: Simulate calibration values instead of using the wave/space calibration file.
+This option is primarily used for testing.

 -  **Locate Apertures**